sleekify/sleekify/.github/ISSUE_TEMPLATE/BUG.md

 (Additional notes)

 ### Out of Scope
-(Omitted work which may be considered for follow-up issues)
+(Omitted work which may be considered for future efforts)